Justin Bieber Fast Facts

 November 2009 - The seven-song EP "My World" is released, going platinum in the United States.

-November 2009 - Bieber's appearance at Roosevelt Field Mall in New York has to be canceled due to an out-of-control crowd of teen girls.
+November 2009 - Bieber's appearance at Roosevelt Field Mall in New York must be canceled due to an out-of-control crowd of teen girls.

 March 2010 - His first full-length album "My World 2.0" is released and debuts at No. 1 on the Billboard charts.
 It sells approximately five million copies.